-Drama is offered to all pupils in Key Stages 3-5 (Years 7-13).
-Pupils receive one lesson per week covering a range of different topics.
+Drama is offered to all students in Key Stages 3-5 (Years 7-13).
+Students receive one lesson per week covering a range of different topics.
 The curriculum is broad and also looks at social issues and the history of theatre.
-Pupils learn performance skills and are nurtured as they progress so they are ready to advance to a GCSE qualification (the current exam board is WJEC Eduqas).
+Students learn performance skills and are nurtured as they progress so they are ready to advance to a GCSE qualification (the current exam board is WJEC Eduqas).
 A significant part of Drama is the development of life skills such as team work, communication and critical thinking.

-There are performances throughout the year for pupils to put their skills into practice.
-Audiences are encouraged, and pupils, staff, parents and relatives are welcome to attend performances.
+There are performances throughout the year for students to put their skills into practice.
+Audiences are encouraged, and students, staff, parents and relatives are welcome to attend performances.

 Some curriculum topics include:

 - Steven Berkoff

 - Commedia Dell’Arte